sarfojoe/teasting_with_jest/diceproject/diceAPI.md

 # Dice class (API)

 This is a Dice class for dice games.
 Dice has a field that holds the number of dots.
 The number of dots is between 1 and a given upper bound.
-The maximun upper bound is 20.
+The maximum upper bound is 20.
 If the dice hasn't been rolled, the number of dots is 0.

 ## Operations